Nathalie Villa-Vialaneix - http://www.nathalievialaneix.eu

 What are the variables included in the data?
 What are their types?

-Make a contingency tables of the variables Type
+Make a contingency tables of the variables Type and Treatment.

 What is the median uptable value for each plant Type?